jpsaha/typst-site/README.md

 ./build.sh
 ```

-The build generates the website and PDFs under:
+The build produces the published website and PDFs under:

 ```text
 dist/
 ```

-Generated metadata, Typst sources, and intermediate OG assets are written under:
+Generated metadata and intermediate generated files are written under:

 ```text
 generated/
 ```

-Diagnostics are written under:
+Build and validation reports are written under:

 ```text
 diagnostics/